The Spark Presents

 Patrick Bringley Talk

 "All the Beauty in the World, The Metropolitan Musuem of Art and Me" is Patrick Bringley's New York Times bestselling book that recounts his ten years working as a security guard at the Metropolitan Museum of Art.
 Following a personal loss, Bringley found solace within the museum's walls, where his daily encounters with art, coworkers, and visitors deeply influenced his outlook.
-The book delves into how engaging with art on a personal level—beyond scholarly interpretation—can be transformative.
 Through his experiences, Bringley reveals how art can comfort, uplift, and offer fresh insights into grief, life, and meaning.

 November 2, 2025